Style Living Self Celebrity Geeky News and Views

 Tucked under my bed is an old shoebox, filled to the brim with tokens and trinkets that the cover no longer fits right.
 Most of its contents have now been rendered useless.
 There’s the museum brochure for an exhibit that ended five years ago, the sticker from a cafe I frequented in college losing its sheen and stickiness, the three-part palanca letter from a stranger who was once my grade school best friend, all swimming in a sea of seemingly meaningless souvenirs.
 But together, they make up the parts of my life worth remembering.

 I used to think that my adamant refusal to dispose of them could be chalked up to my Cancerian sentimentality.
 But this is simply anik-anik culture at work.
 Long before the term made rounds on social media, it has been an integral part of our collective cultural identity.
-“We Filipinos deal with this gripping feeling of ‘sayang’ as we deal with having to discard objects,” anthropology professor Szusza Velasco tells PhilSTAR L!fe.
+“We Filipinos deal with this gripping feeling of ‘sayang’ as we deal with having to discard objects,” art studies professor Szusza Velasco tells PhilSTAR L!fe.
 “Think about our plastic or paper shopping bag collections or the food containers we reuse.”

 Practicality aside, Velasco points out that we have “a penchant for sentimentality.”
 Various items are not just meant to decorate and color our spaces but provide documentation of a life well lived.
 “Part of it is also fandom-driven, which has existed for a long time but has now become globalized, mainstream, and therefore ‘acceptable.’”
 Over the years, these have expanded to include what are called “blind box toys”: newfangled bunnies, butt naked babies, and beasts that are only unveiled to the buyer once opened.
 The dopamine rush linked to the experience has been likened to winning at a casino slot machine, which just proves the effectiveness of uncertainty marketing tactics as a consumer engagement strategy.